Road bike Around the Dolomites

 Individual arrival at the hotel in Alta Pusteria.
 Free, unguarded public car park near the hotel.

 The first part of your cycling day leads along the river Rienz which accompanies you to Valdaora before you cycle over the Furkelpass into the Ladin-speaking valley Gadertal and back to the main valley Pustertal into the Michael- Pacher-town Brunico.
-After a short ascent on the sunny high plateau with its villages Falzes, Issengo and Terento you will get to the ruins of Mühlbacher Klause.
-Leaving the Pustertal you cycle on through the Eisacktal Valley and the apple-high plateau Naz-Sciaves into the ancient Bishop’s town Bressanone.
-Bressanone is worth to be visited!
-From here, the route runs along the river Etsch.
-From far cloister Säben is welcoming you soaring over the city of Chiusa, where you will spend the night.
+After a short ascent on the sunny high plateau with its villages Falzes, Issengo and Terento you will get to the ruins of Mühlbacher Klause into the Eisacktal your target for today.

 Individual departure or possibility to extend your stay.